 Of course, one of the main ways HDPE reduces the ecological impact of manufacturing is that it reduces the chance of toxic chemical agents from impacting local ecosystems.
 HDPE plastic polymers have stronger intermolecular forces and tensile strength than low-density polyethylene.
 This gives it additional heat resistance, resilience, and versatility for heavy-duty applications.
-Manufacturers who use HDPE piping significantly lessen the chance of chemical agents from leaching to groundwater.
-HDPE piping is flexible, tough, and practical for surface-level and underground processes.
+Manufacturers who use HDPE significantly lessen the chance of chemical agents from leaching to groundwater.
+HDPE is flexible, tough, and practical for surface-level and underground processes.
 Even HDPE entrance mats suit heavy machinery and reduce exhaust fumes and debris from impacting the surrounding environment.

 Tangent Materials is the perfect solution for any manufacturer.
 Our recycled plastic timber is strong, durable, and aesthetic range of colors and woodgrain patterns, in addition to featuring unrivaled performance you can depend on.
 Whether used for residential, commercial, industrial, or marine applications, Tangent Materials is the answer.
 Don’t take our word for it.
 Call us to find out more about how our recycled HDPE plastic timber offers everything you’re looking for in a sustainable building material.